chaoss/augur/docs/new-install-ubuntu-python-3.10.md

 CREATE USER augur WITH ENCRYPTED PASSWORD 'password';
 GRANT ALL PRIVILEGES ON DATABASE augur TO augur;
 ```
+CREATE DATABASE augur;
+ALTER USER augur WITH ENCRYPTED PASSWORD 'mcguire18';
+GRANT ALL PRIVILEGES ON DATABASE augur TO augur;

 **If you're using PostgreSQL 15 or later**, default database permissions will prevent Augur's installer from configuring the database.
 Add one last line after the above to fix this:
 ```sql